Virginia Institute of Marine Science

 Historical, Policy, Fisheries

 VanEngel, W. A. (1999) Laws, Regulations, and Environmental Factors and Their Potential Effects on the Stocks and Fisheries for the Blue Crab, Callinectes Sapidus, in the Chesapeake Bay Region, 1888-1940.
 Special Reports in Applied Marine Science and Ocean Engineering (SRAMSOE) No.347.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5TM9F
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5TM9F